di3go-sona/blog/src/content/articles/i-moved-my-blog-to-obsidian/index.md

 ```

-The new result you can see from yoursef
+The new result you can see from yourself

 I have to admit that I really like it, it's blazingly fast and fully customizable., let's hope it will stand the trial of time